WellRestedSloth/c-header-logger/README.md

   - Set `__WRSLOG_ENABLE` to 1 to enable logging.
   - Set `__WRSLOG_ENABLE` to 0 to disable logging.
 All debug logs are compiled out.
-  - The `__WRSLOG_ENABLE` flag can also be conditionally set during compilation by adding `__WRSLOG_DISABLE` flag.
+  - The `__WRSLOG_ENABLE` flag can also be conditionally set during compilation by adding `__WRSLOG_DISABLE` flag in the compile command.
 For example, this method can be used in a Makefile to enable logging for debug builds, and disable logging for release builds.
 Example:

     ```shell
     # Debug build (logging enabled)